cloudmailin/docs.cloudmailin.com/docs/post_format.md

 * _to_ - The recipient as specified by the server.
 This will be the CloudMailin email address.
 This could be different to the _TO_ address specified in the message itself.
 If you are forwarding email from your domain you will want to extract the recipient from the email.

+* _disposable_ - The disposable part of the email address if it exists.
+For example if your email address was example+something@example.com, the disposable would contain 'something'.

 * _from_ - The sender as specified by the server.
 This can differ from the sender specified within the message.

 * _subject_ - The subject of the message extracted from the message itself.